Pats select safety Dugger, Michigan LB Uche in busy Day 2

 BOSTON (AP) -- After trading out of the first round on Day 1 of the NFL draft, the Patriots went to Tobacco Road to make a little history on Day 2.

 New England selected safety Kyle Dugger out of Lenoir-Rhyne University 37th overall in the second round Friday night.
-The Patriots' pick marked the first time an NFL team has selected a Division II safety during the first three rounds since the Chicago Bears took Danieal Manning in the second round in 2006.
+The Patriots' pick marked the first time an NFL team has selected a Division II safety during the first three rounds since 2006.

 Later the Patriots moved up, trading the 71st and 98th overall picks (both in the third round) to Baltimore for the 60th and 129th (fourth round) picks.
-New England used the 60th pick to take Michigan linebacker Josh Uche.
+New England used the 60th pick to take Michigan linebacker Josh Uche and also added Alabama edge rusher Anfernee Jennings in the third round (87th overall).

-The Patriots previously traded the 23rd overall pick in the first round to the Chargers in exchange for the 37th and 71st picks.
+The Patriots made another deal with Las Vegas, receiving the 91st (third round) and 159th (fourth round) picks in exchange for No. 100 (third round), No. 139 (fourth round) and No. 172 (fifth round).
+They used No. 91 to select UCLA tight end Devin Asiasi.

+New England then made one final move, getting the 101st pick (third round) from the Jets in exchange for the 125th and 129th selections in the fourth round. and a 2021 sixth-rounder.
+The Patriots used that one to get Virginia Tech tight end Dalton Keene.

-A versatile defender and special teams player during his five-year career at the North Carolina school (enrollment 2,700), it took a while for Dugger to get on NFL executives’ radar after entering high school in Georgia at just 5-foot-6 and 140 pounds.
+A versatile defender and special teams player during his five-year career Lenior-Rhyne (enrollment 2,700), it took a while for Dugger to get on NFL executives’ radar after entering high school in Georgia at just 5-foot-6 and 140 pounds.

-But the 24-year-old grew to 6--1, 217-pounds by his senior season at Lenior-Rhyne in 2019, earning the Cliff Harris Award as the top small-school college defensive player despite playing in just seven games because of a finger injury.
+But the 24-year-old grew to 6--1, 217 pounds by his senior season in 2019, earning the Cliff Harris Award as the top small-school college defensive player despite playing in just seven games because of a finger injury.
 He finished his career with 10 career interceptions and six punt returns for touchdowns.

-Dugger said coming from Division II to finding out he had been drafted by New England felt surreal.
+Dugger said coming from Division II to being drafted by New England felt surreal.

 “Probably the closest thing would definitely be Christmas,” he said.

+The Patriots head into the final day with six picks over the final three rounds.
+Director of player personnel Nick Caserio said it’s still possible one of those could be another quarterback.

+"We’re going to have a third quarterback on the roster,” Caserio said.
+“Where he comes from and how he gets here have yet to be determined.”

-Dugger is the first Lenoir-Rhyne player to be drafted since defensive end John Milem was taken by San Francisco in the fifth round in 2000.
+Dugger is the first Lenoir-Rhyne player to be drafted since John Milem was taken by San Francisco in the fifth round in 2000.

+The Patriots will be looking for the 6-1, 245-pound Uche to help rebuild at linebacker after they lost Jamie Collins, Kyle Van Noy and Elandon Roberts in free agency.
+That trio combined for 117 tackles and 14 1/2 sacks in 2019.

+Jennings earned a first-team All-SEC selection as a senior, leading Alabama with eight sacks and 12 tackles for loss.

 Dugger said he spoke with the Patriots several times throughout the draft process, including multiple conversations with coach Bill Belichick.